soal/vue-mapbox/docs_source/guide/composition.md

 </script>
 ```

-After successful mount all components emits 'added' envent with Vue component object and additional data, such as corresponding Mapbox GL JS object or object containing layer id in payload.
+After successful mount all components emits `added` envent with Vue component object and additional data, such as corresponding Mapbox GL JS object or object containing layer id in payload.